SplunkGlobalDevs/SplunkLogger/README.md

 }
 ```

-As you can see, no matter what is your option you always must delivery a *SplunkLoggerConfiguration* that can be provided by two ways:
+As you can see, no matter what is your option you always must delivery a *SplunkLoggerConfiguration* when adding a ILogger to the logger factory.
+You can provide it via config or as hard code:

 #### Get Configuration From Json File

-First, and most beautiful one.

-You can provide the configuration from json file.
-In this case I will be using *appsettings.json* as source and loading it using .Net Core 2 configuration binding feature.
+You can provide the configuration from json file using .Net Core 2 configuration binding feature.

-So first, let's check the json file.
+For instance at [SampleWebAPI project](https://github.com/vtex/SplunkLogger/tree/master/src/SampleWebAPI) we use the *appsettings.json* file.

 ```json
 {
   "Logging": {